GreatApo/BC250_ESP32_ATX_PSU/README.md

 - The portal never returns the saved password.
 A blank password field preserves it; select **Open network** to erase it deliberately.
 - The fallback AP name and password remain compile-time settings.

+Change the example fallback-AP password before flashing, or replace it with another password of at least eight characters.
+The portal also supports an optional WebUI password under **ESP32 Settings**.
+When enabled, the control panel and API require sign-in; passwords must be 8–64 characters and active sessions expire after eight hours of inactivity.

-The web server is plain HTTP and has no application-level login.
-Anyone who can reach it can operate the power controls and modify the controller list.
-Use it only on a trusted network and protect the fallback AP with a strong password.
+The server still uses plain HTTP rather than HTTPS, so credentials and commands are not encrypted in transit.
+Use it only on a trusted local network, choose strong AP and WebUI passwords, and do not expose port 80 to the internet.

 ### Pins and relay polarity